Portland, Oregon: Sports

 Historic Erv Lind Stadium is located in Normandale Park.
 It has been home to professional and college softball.

 Portland also hosts numerous cycling events and has become an elite bicycle racing destination.
 The Oregon Bicycle Racing Association supports hundreds of official bicycling events every year.
 Weekly events at Alpenrose Velodrome and Portland International Raceway allow for racing nearly every night of the week from March through September.
 Cyclocross races, such as the Cross Crusade, can attract over 1,000 riders and spectators.

-On December 4, 2019, the Vancouver Riptide of the American Ultimate Disc League announced that they ceased team operations in Vancouver in 2017 and are moving down to Portland Oregon for the 2020 AUDL season.